Color, 1990, 120 mins.

 Argento then takes the reins for hour two with a loose adaptation of “The Black Cat” (filmed even more loosely in the aforementioned Corman film, not to mention Luigi Cozzi's loony tunes sci-fi version), with bad-tempered crime photographer Rod Usher (Keitel) not taking too kindly to the arrival of a new cat in his home.
 His girlfriend, Annabel (Potter), decides to keep the feline, which Rod secretly kills for a series of snuff kitty photos in his next book.
 However, the cat soon returns again… or does it?

 Also included are the usual well-written talent bios and a poster and still gallery, which contains two shots from the “Murders in the Rue Morgue” sequence which was written and filmed for the Argento segment but ultimately excised.
 In this scene, Usher arrives to take photos at a crime scene where two sisters lie on the floor of their home with their necks slashed open.
 Upon further inspection he discovers animal feces in the fireplace, indicating the culprit was actually a gorilla.
 While many sources claim this bit was never actually shot, this DVD proves otherwise (though none of the supplements address its existence).
+The photos can actually be seen, partially and briefly, in the film itself during a quick flip through one of Usher's photography books.
 In the limited two-disc edition, disc two opens up with “Two Masters’ Eyes” (29m31s) including interviews with Romero, Argento, FX supervisor Tom Savini (who seemed to have a lot of fun on this film), executive producer Claudio Argento, and the omnipresent Asia Argento.
 Most interesting is the inclusion of behind the scenes highlights from footage shot during filming by Robert Marcucci, including some amusing coverage of Argento in sports-playing mode.
 Then Savini steps into the spotlight for "Savini’s EFX" (12m8s) showing him at work on the pendulum corpse and those memorable kittens, as well as explaining how hard it is to show a frozen head getting shot and a chest getting impaled with a miniature obelisk.
 "At Home with Tom Savini" (15m42s) covers many of the props he’s kept over the years from his films, a veritable checklist of major gore groundbreakers since the late ‘70s.
 Last up are a Barbeau interview segment (4m35s) jettisoned from the original cut of Roy Frumkes’ Document of the Dead (though she is visible in his later revised video cut) and an Easter Egg containing brief comments from Christine Forrest/Romero about her small role as a nurse.

 Disc two ports over the previous featurettes -- "Two Masters' Eyes," "Savini's EFX," "At Home with Savini," and the Barbeau interview -- and then kicks off the new material with "Before I Wake" (14m3s) with a friendly Zada explaining how he got into acting and felt honored to be a part of Romero's film after auditioning for several of his prior productions.
 He also has very high praise for Barbeau's enthusiasm for rehearsal and trying new approaches to their scenes.
 Then Potter appears in "Behind The Wall" (16m9s)